rubenwardy/minetest_modding_book/chapters/folders.md

 Introduction
 ------------

-In this chapter we will learn how to create a mod's folder structure, explore the modding API that Minetest has to offer, and learn how to use it to create simple decorative mods.
+In this chapter we will learn how the basic structure of a mod's folder.
+This is essential for creating mods.

 ### What you will need:
 * A plain text editor (eg: NotePad+, ConTEXT, or GEdit)